The Dr. Ron G. Morrow Graduate Fellowship

 Dr. Ron G. Morrow established the fellowship in 2003 to support graduate research in diversity in education and women's health and wellness.Dr.
 Ron G. Morrow

 In his 27 years of physical education experience, Ron Morrow has directed health, physical education and recreation departments for YMCAs, taught K-6 Physical Education, served as Physical Education Department Chair of Davidson College, and served as adjunct faculty member of North Carolina State University, North Carolina Central University and Barton College.
 He served as the Executive director of the North Carolina Alliance for Athletics, Health, Physical Education, Recreation and Dance (NCAAHPERD).
-He received his BS from Western Carolina University, and his MS and Ed.D from the University of North Carolina at Greensboro.
+He received his BS from Western Carolina University, and his MS and Ed.D. degrees from the University of North Carolina at Greensboro.
 Ron has served as president of the NC Recreation Association, president of the NCAAHPERD, and Vice-President of the Recreation Division of the Southern District of the American Alliance for Health, Physical Education, Recreation and Dance.
 He has presented lectures and workshops at local, district, and national conferences addressing the issues of homophobia and heterosexism in HPERD fields.

 To complete the application, please attach a typewritten research proposal developed within the following guidelines: